imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/paraphraser.md

 ### Finetuning T5 as Paraphraser

-- Any LLM can be used for Paraphrase generation by zero-shot for conservating accuracy.
+- Any LLM can be used for Paraphrase generation by zero-shot for comparative accuracy.
 If you want to better result, finetune it on datasets like [PAWS](https://huggingface.co/datasets/paws), [MSRP](https://huggingface.co/datasets/HHousen/msrp), etc. A more detailed list of dataset is presented [here](https://www.sbert.net/examples/training/paraphrases/README.html).
 Here we will try to finetune [T5](T5.md),

 ``` python linenums="1"
 # install